0xroman1/Linux.Sulla/README.md

 ### Sources:
-Please read from these people as they are a lot smarter than I am
+Please read from these people as they are a lot smarter than I am.

 PT_NOTE Infection on SymbolCrash by @sblip   https://shorturl.at/uzVY7